darianyang/eg5/h2p-we/README.md

             * changed to 1 to try to populate bins better
                 * this didn't help, changed back

+    * attempting to do haMSM post-analysis on this dataset

 # multi-mab with monastrol
 multi-mab_wmon_v00:
     * same setup as multi-mab_nomon_v01, but with monastrol bound